EricTurner3/s550-canbus/README.md

 This repo serves as a compendium of scripts and hours of trial/error research to try and map the S550 canbus, specifically towards the IPC.

 Main Scripts
-* s550_cluster.py <game> - Currently supports games in the games subdir.
+* s550_cluster.py <game> - Currently supports Forza Horizon 5, American Truck Simulator & Euro Truck Simulator 2 in an alpha state.
 Allows that game to interface with the cluster.
 See s550_data.py for the model in translating other game data
     * [Video Demonstration](https://youtu.be/KNyn1v3_cwc)
 * interactive_brute_force.py - This script allows you to use the up,down,left,right,enter keys to control the menu on the cluster
     * arrows.py and brute_force.py were merged into a single interactive script